salvat1on/GodsEye_4.0/README.md

 If you like my work and would like to support it or just buy me a beer here is my paypal.

 Currently unemployed and seeking employment.

+Have a tool idea, Inquire about me coding it for you.

-Donations help and are appreciated
+Donations help and are appreciated.

 ![paypal](https://github.com/user-attachments/assets/c9206ff2-76bd-4c1e-9998-3f8f4ad690e4)